-March 3rd is World Wildlife Day, and what better way to celebrate than to book an epic adventure in Costa Rica?
+March 3rd is World Wildlife Day, and what better way to celebrate than to book an epic adventure to Costa Rica?
 Wildlife in this incredible country knows no bounds, with sloths, various species of monkeys, numerous tropical birds, and crocodiles just some of the animals native to Costa Rica.
-A trip to Costa Rica also gives you the chance to experience ecotourism, or with spring break just around the corner, for a group of friends looking to go into the wild instead of going wild an adventure in Central America with its beaches and rainforests is the perfect answer.
+A trip to Costa Rica also gives you the chance to experience ecotourism, or with spring break just around the corner, for a group of friends looking to go into the wild; an adventure in Central America with its beaches and rainforests is the perfect answer.
 If you want to find out the best way to get up close and personal with the wildlife in Costa Rica, keep reading and discover some incredible rentals from tree houses to cabins in some truly beautiful spots.

 Explore the Corcovado National Park

-With a stay in this stunning rainforest cabin, you’ll have direct access to both stunning coastline, as well as the incredible rainforests of the Corcovado National Park on the Osa Peninsula.
-The Corcovado National Park is a fabulous example of how diverse Costa Rica wildlife is, with over 240 species of bird and almost 150 species of mammal to discover.
-From tapirs, sloths, and monkeys to toucans and scarlet maw maws, not to mention the wild cats, including puma, ocelot, and the endangered jaguar there is plenty to keep even a veteran wildlife enthusiast occupied in 2021.
+With a stay in this stunning rainforest cabin, you’ll have direct access to both stunning coastlines, as well as the incredible rainforests of the Corcovado National Park on the Osa Peninsula.
+The Corcovado National Park is a fabulous example of how diverse Costa Rica’s wildlife is, with over 240 species of bird and almost 150 species of mammal to discover.
+From tapirs, sloths, and monkeys to toucans and scarlet maw maws, not to mention the wild cats, including puma, ocelot, and the endangered jaguar; there is plenty to keep even a veteran wildlife enthusiast occupied in 2023.

 Go whale watching in the Marino Ballena National Park!
 Costa Rica wildlife in the waves